 Spermicides were once thought to provide minimal protection against STDs such as chlamydia and gonorrhea.
 However, this is no longer believed to be true.
 In fact, irritation of the vaginal surface may increase susceptibility to some STDs, especially HIV, when the spermicide is used several times a day.
-Women who want to reduce the risk of STDs should always use a latex condom.
+Women who want to reduce the risk of STDs should always have their partner use a latex condom.
 See Birth Control Spermicides for more information.

 Omnia M Samra, MD